Po-Hsuan-Huang/homework6/README.md

      Since there are so many classification to do in one image, so the batch size cannot be big.
 As far as I have tried, 1080Ti can handle 10 images, but not 14 images in one batch.
      Need to learn how to inspect witch variable is accumulating in my precious GPU memory.

+     Message "Hint: If you want to see a list of allocated tensors when OOM happens, add report_tensor_allocations_upon_oom to RunOptions for current allocation info."
+It is not very helpful.

+     In fact, many documentaiton of TF is not very helpful since most of them are implement in sess.run() level, not for estimator() lavel.